Fysac/lhf/README.md

 Obligatory disclaimer: in the United States, it is illegal to log in to a remote machine without the owner's explicit consent.
 I offer lhf for learning purposes only.
 I am not responsible for your actions.

 ### Setup
+I've only tested lhf on Linux, but it should work on Windows and ~~OS X~~ macOS with few changes, if any.

     git clone https://github.com/Fysac/lhf
     cd lhf && virtualenv .env && source .env/bin/activate
     pip install shodan paramiko

+After the dependencies are installed, you just need to add your Shodan API Key:

+    echo "YOUR KEY HERE" > SHODAN_API_KEY

 ### Usage